edstott/ES-synth-starter/doc/LabPart2.md

   > Normally you would connect incremental encoders directly to MCU pins so you can generate interrupts when the inputs change.
   > Unfortunately, there are not enough pins on the microcontroller module for this.
   >
   > To fix this problem, V2.1 of the synthesiser module contains an I<sup>2</sup>C GPIO expander device with interrrupt capability that can be used to read the knobs instead of the input matrix.
-You can try one if you like, but don't worry about optimising knob input on V1.1 hardware.
+As an extension, you can get a V2.1 module and follow the [guidance on using the GPIO expander](v2knobs).

 4. The knob can be used to implement a simple volume control.
 	First, add limits to your knob decoder so the maximum rotation can be 8 and the minimum can be 0.